cedadev/nlds-client/docs/user_guide/source/tutorial.rst

     Usage: nlds find [OPTIONS]

     Find and list files.
-If no user or group is given then these values will default to the ``user:default_user`` and ``user:default values`` in the ``~/.nlds-config file``.
+If no user or group is given then these values will default to the user:default_user and user:default values in the ~/.nlds- config file.

     Options:
     -u, --user TEXT                 The username to find files for.
     -g, --group TEXT                The group to find files for.
+    -A, --groupall                  Find files that belong to a group, rather than a single user
     -l, --label TEXT                The label of the holding which the files belong to.
-This can be a regular expression (regex).
+This can be a regular expression (regex) if the -x/--regex flag is also used.
     -i, --holding_id INTEGER        The numeric id of the holding which the files belong to.
     -n, --transaction_id TEXT       The UUID transaction id of the transaction to list.
     -p, --path TEXT                 The path of the files to find.
-This can be a regular expression (regex)
+This can be a regular expression (regex) if the
+                                    -x/--regex flag is also used.
     -t, --tag TAG                   The tag(s) of the holding(s) to find files within.
     -j, --json                      Output the result as JSON.
+    -1, --simple                    Output the list of files, one per line, filepath only.
+    -U, --url                       Output the URL for the file on the object storage.
+    -x, --regex                     Use regular expressions in the path and label search terms.
+    -L, --limit INTEGER             Limit the number of files to list.
+Default is 1000 files.
+    -9, --descending / -0, --ascending
+                                    Switch between ascending and descending time
+                                    order.
     --help                          Show this message and exit.

 .. _put: